JacopoPan/a-minimalist-guide/Part4-Modifying-AirSim.md

 then click Window -> World Settings in the menu that will appear on the right, set set the GameMode Override to AirSimGameMode

+save (ctrl shift s)

+you will be asked to prompt a name for the level to be saved under /MyProject/Content/

+to make it the default start (now that you have set its game mode) Edit
+Project Settings
+Maps & Modes

+Default Maps
+Editor Startup Map
+choose "the name you have given to the level just above"

+(you can set DefaultGameMode to AirSimGameMode and the Game Default Map to DemoMap1 but it should not be necessary at this time)

+save again (ctrl shift s)

+press alt p or the play button to load the config an vehicles in settings.json use the python/c++ apis or ros wrapper to control the vehicles

 remember to
 Go to 'Edit->Editor Preferences' in Unreal Editor, in the 'Search' box type 'CPU' and ensure that the 'Use Less CPU when in Background' is unchecked.
 If you don't do this then UE will be slowed down dramatically when UE window loses focus.

-save (ctrl shift s)

-you will be asked to prompt a name for the asset to be saved under /MyProject/Content/

-press alt p or the play button to load the config an vehicles in settings.json use the python/c++ apis or ros wrapper to control the vehicles

 if/when you modify or update AirSim, remember to replace the Plugins folder in the project